 In a medium-size saucepan, warm the butter, peanut butter and honey over medium heat, stirring occasionally, until smooth.

-Remove from heat and mix in the chocolate and vanilla.
+Remove from heat and mix in the NESTLE TOLL HOUSE chocolate chips and vanilla.
 Stir until the chocolate is melted, then add the remaining ingredients and mix until well-combined.

 Lay a piece of wax or parchment paper on the counter or on a cookie sheet and spoon golf ball-sized scoops onto the paper.